RATING★ 7.0

 ✨ The Quick Verdict

-If you are a fan of Drama, TV Movie cinema, then Glory Days offers a standard experience that justifies its existence in the 1988 landscape.
+If you are a fan of Drama, TV Movie cinema, then Glory Days offers a fresh and engaging experience that justifies its existence in the 1988 landscape.

 👥 Target Audience